-- Sheds skin regularly in one complete piece
+- Regularly sheds skin in one complete piece

 |Health Issue||Symptoms or Causes||Suggested Action|

-Ask a store partner about Petco's selection of books on rough green snakes and the variety of private brand products available for the care and happiness of your new pet.
-All private brand products carry a 100% money-back guarantee.
+Ask a Pet Care Center employee about Petco's selection of products available for the care and happiness of your new pet.
+All products carry a 100% money-back guarantee.

-Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physician before purchasing or caring for reptiles and should consider not having a reptile as a pet.
+Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physicians before purchasing or caring for reptiles and should consider having a pet other than a reptile.

 Go to the Centers for Disease Control at cdc.gov/healthypets for more information about reptiles and disease.

-Note: The information in this Care Sheet is not a substitute for veterinary care.
-If you need additional information, please refer to the sources on the following page or contact your veterinarian as appropriate.
+The information on this Care Sheet is not a substitute for veterinary care.
+If you need additional information, please contact your veterinarian as appropriate.